 In QPI mode, the "Wrap Around" feature is not available for Fast Read Quad I/O instruction.
 To perform a wraparound read operation with a fixed data length in QPI mode, a dedicated "DTR Burst Read with Wrap" (0Eh) instruction must be adopted, and the detailed information is revealed in Section 9.2.38.

-Figure 9-39 DTR Fast Read Quad I/O (Initial instruction or previous M5-4≠10, QPI Mode) 32-Bit Address is required when the device is operating in 4-Byte Address Mode
+Figure 9-25 DTR Fast Read Quad I/O (Initial instruction or previous M5-4≠10, QPI Mode)

 Fast Read Quad I/O (EBh) in QPI Mode